gslakes/formal-consent-theory/README.md

 is highly recommended, as this is a far more convient way to test any trial modifications you may wish to make.
 (This also avoids taxing the resources of the generous people running System on TPTP.)

-Please see the instructions in either test runner for further installation and use instructions.
+Please see the documentation at the start of either test runner for further installation and use instructions.

 Contact the author